Have you ever wandered through a health food store and wondered, “Just how popular are these herbal supplements?” The answer might surprise you.

 Source: National Institutes of Health

-The use of herbal supplements is a popular choice for many American adults looking to improve their overall well-being.
-From immune-supporting echinacea to brain-protecting ginkgo biloba, these five herbs are some of the most widely used natural remedies over the years.
+Herbal supplements have become a popular choice for many American adults seeking to improve their overall well-being.
+From immune-supporting echinacea to brain-protecting ginkgo biloba, these five herbs rank among the most widely used natural remedies.

-Cranberry helps support the urinary tract and supports kidney health, garlic has antioxidant properties and helps boost immunity and digestion, ginseng is thought to have energy and stress relieving benefits, and ginkgo biloba has been known to promote cognitive processes such as memory and concentration.
+Cranberry supports urinary tract and kidney health, garlic provides antioxidant properties while boosting immunity and digestion, ginseng offers energy and stress-relieving benefits, and ginkgo biloba enhances cognitive processes such as memory and concentration.

 Though many herbal supplements are safe for general use with minimal side effects, as some, like St. John’s wort, are known to make certain medications less effective.